Wages

 The National Archives · 1 January 1982 English

-A file of correspondence and reports concerning the economic situation in Yugoslavia.
-The documents cover a meeting of American, British, French, West German, and Italian representatives in Paris to discuss …
+A file of correspondence and reports concerning the internal economic situation in Yugoslavia.
+The documents cover U.S. and British views on the economic situation in Yugoslavia; moves by Yugoslavia to …

 The National Archives · 1 January 1982 English